miso-lims/miso-lims/docs/user_manual/pools.md

 {% assign sub = sub | plus: 1 %}
-{% include userman-heading.md section=page.section sub=sub title="Adding Dilutions to a Pool" %}
+{% include userman-heading.md section=page.section sub=sub title="Adding Library Aliquots to a Pool" %}

-Dilutions can be added to a pool using the single Edit Pool page.
-In the Available Dilutions list, find and select the dilutions that you wish to add to the pool.
-You can search dilutions using the search box at the top of the table.
-Once you have selected the appropriate dilutions, click the "Add" button in the toolbar at the top of the table to add the dilutions to the pool.
+Library aliquots can be added to a pool using the single Edit Pool page.
+In the Available Library Aliquots list, find and select the aliquots that you wish to add to the pool.
+You can search aliquots using the search box at the top of the table.
+Once you have selected the appropriate aliquots, click the "Add" button in the toolbar at the top of the table to add the library aliquots to the pool.

 {% include userman-toplink.md %}

 {% assign sub = sub | plus: 1 %}
-{% include userman-heading.md section=page.section sub=sub title="Removing Dilutions from a Pool" %}
+{% include userman-heading.md section=page.section sub=sub title="Removing Library Aliquots from a Pool" %}

-Dilutions can be removed from a pool using the single Edit Pool page.
-In the Included Dilutions list, find and select the dilutions that you wish to remove from the pool.
-Click the "Remove" button in the toolbar at the top of the table to remove the dilutions from the pool.
+Library aliquots can be removed from a pool using the single Edit Pool page.
+In the Included Library Aliquots list, find and select the aliquots that you wish to remove from the pool.
+Click the "Remove" button in the toolbar at the top of the table to remove the library aliquots from the pool.

 {% include userman-toplink.md %}

 {% assign sub = sub | plus: 1 %}
-{% include userman-heading.md section=page.section sub=sub title="Creating Pools from Dilutions" %}
+{% include userman-heading.md section=page.section sub=sub title="Creating Pools from Library Aliquots" %}

-To create pools from dilutions, go to the Dilutions list and select the dilutions to be included in the pools.
+To create pools from library aliquots, go to the Library Aliquots list and select the aliquots to be included in the pools.
 There are three options for creating pools from this selection.
 Click one of these buttons in the toolbar at the top of the table to continue:

-* Pool Together: Create a single pool containing all of the selected dilutions
+* Pool Together: Create a single pool containing all of the selected aliquots
-* Pool Separately: Create multiple pools, each containing one of the selected dilutions
+* Pool Separately: Create multiple pools, each containing one of the selected aliquots
-* Pool Custom: Create multiple pools, each containing a variable number of the selected dilutions
+* Pool Custom: Create multiple pools, each containing a variable number of the selected aliquots

 In the dialog that appears, choose whether you'd like to create a new box for these pools.
 See [Creating Boxes](boxes.html#creating_boxes) in the box section more more information on this feature.
 If you chose the "Pool Custom" option, set the quantity of pools that you would like to create.
 When you are done in the dialog, click the "Create" button to proceed.

-This will take you to the Create Pools from Dilutions page.
+This will take you to the Create Pools from Library Aliquots page.
 Enter all of the pool information here.
 For additional information regarding some of the fields in the table, check the Quick Help section near the top of the screen.

-If you chose the "Pool Custom" option, there will be a "Choose Dilutions" button in the toolbar at the top of the table.
-Click this button to switch to the Dilutions view, where you can choose which pool to add each dilution to.
+If you chose the "Pool Custom" option, there will be a "Choose Library Aliquots" button in the toolbar at the top of the table.
+Click this button to switch to the Library Aliquots view, where you can choose which pool to add each aliquot to.
 You will have to enter aliases in the Pools view before they show up as options here.
 To return to the Pools view, click the "Edit Pools" button in the toolbar.

 Click the "Save" button at the top right of the screen when you are done.
 If any of the pools fail to save, a message will be displayed at the top of the screen explaining the problem(s).
 You can then make the appropriate